 The face of the Mandrill animal is unique: There are two close-set eyes at the top, then a huge down-cast long nose will end up in a mouth.
 The male nose is bordered by red and blue patches, and it is reproduced on its buttocks.

 This Mandrill animal flies in groups of 10 to 90 people.
 They spend their days looking for food.
 Although they are primarily terrestrial, they often use trees for sleeping at night.
+The mandrill, which can weigh up to an astonishing 119 pounds, is the biggest monkey in the world.
+Eastern lowland gorillas are now the largest primates (standing at around 1.75 m/5 ft 9 in tall), while the mandrill is the biggest monkey.

 The Mandrill animal has a hierarchy that protects the group from other animals, including top-notch older men.
-Men defend higher ranking women than other women in this group.
+Men defend higher-ranking women than other women in this group.

-Physical Properties
+Physical description

 Men and women of the Mandrill animals have widespread nasal bones on both sides; It is more prominent in men.
 Their skin is purple in color and blue in small reds.